A Short Survey on Sense-Annotated Corpora: Sense-Annotated Corpora

 \paragraph{Train-o-Matic.} Similarly to the previous approach, Train-o-Matic\footnote{\url{http://trainomatic.org}} \cite[T-o-M]{pasininavigli:17} aims at automatically annotating words from a raw corpus with senses.
 The main difference with respect to EuroSense and OMSTI lies in the fact that T-o-M does not need parallel data in order to annotate the input corpus.
-Being language independent and fully automatic, it has been proved to lead supervised systems to high performance, close or even better than those achieved when a manually annotated corpus (e.g. SemCor) is used for training.
-Moreover, it has also proved effective in languages other than English \cite{pasinietal:18}: Italian, Spanish, French, German and Chinese.
+While being language independent and fully automatic, it proved to lead supervised systems to high performance, close or even better than those achieved when a manually annotated corpus (e.g. SemCor) is used for training.
+Moreover, it has also proved effective in languages other than English \cite{pasinietal:18}: Italian, Spanish, French, German and Chinese. \paragraph{OneSeC.} OneSeC\footnote{\url{http://trainomatic.org/onesec}} \cite{scarlinietal:19} is the most recent work among those aiming at automatically producing semantically-annotated data.
+Instead of the well-known ``one sense per discourse`` assumption made by \newcite{galeetal:92}, this work makes a more relaxed hypotesis, i.e., ``one sense per Wikipedia Category``.
+That is, a noun is used always with the same meaning within a Wikipedia Category.
+By leveraging this conjecture, OneSeC exploits the texts contained within the pages of a given Wikipedia Category to annotate each noun occurrence therein with its most suitable meaning.
+The corpora for English showed to be of high-quality, leading a supervised English WSD model, i.e., It Makes Sense \cite[IMS]{zhongng:10}, to achieve results that are higher than those attained by IMS trained on other automatically generated corpora.
+Furthermore, OneSeC has been used to generate annotated data for four other European languages, namely: Italian, Spanish, German and French.